 Affiliate Disclosure: As an Amazon Associate, I earn from qualifying purchases.
 Learn more.

 In this article, we’ll cut through the clutter to help you decide which Logitech Harmony Remote you should buy for your needs and budget.
-We explain the key differences and summarize the features and benefits of each remote.Since Logitech launched its new Harmony Express remote last month, the company is now actively marketing EIGHT universal remotes.
+We explain the key differences and summarize the features and benefits of each remote.Since Logitech launched its new Harmony Express remote last month, the company is now actively marketing SEVEN universal remotes.
 Half of the models now support control of smart home devices and all of them will let you control all popular TVs, soundbars and streaming media systems like Amazon FireTV, Roku, and Apple TV.

 So, which Logitech Harmony remote should you buy?
 Here is the current lineup: